Frequently Asked Questions FAQ

 Within the U.S.A. and Canada, we ship using FedEx Ground.
 For large orders (over 10 boxes) we ship via Freight.
 Please see our shipping policies here: GIK Policies page.

-Once your order is complete, it will ship from our facility and you’ll receive tracking updates directly from FedEx.
+Once your order is complete, it will ship from our facility and you’ll receive tracking updates directly from the shipping company.
 Shipping usually takes anywhere from one to five days depending on your distance from Georgia.
-If you need any special accommodations for shipping, please contact us directly.
+We appreciate all of our customers ordering and working with us in these uncertain times, and our goal is to improve our ship-out dates in the near future.
+We are committed to getting your order out in a timely manner, and If you need any special accommodations or have any questions about shipping, please contact us directly.

 Simply contact us at firstname.lastname@example.org or 404-492-8364.